Modern Jewish historiography: Prague: Beer, Löwisohn, Fischer

+Amelander

-There was also significant progression in Yiddish historiography during the 18th century such as the work of Menahem Amelander (also called Menahem ben Solomon ha-Levi or Menahem Mann) in the Netherlands, who translated Josippon.
+Menahem Amelander (also called Menahem ben Solomon ha-Levi or Menahem Mann) in the Netherlands translated Josippon.
 He also drew on Basnage.
 His 1743 work Sheyris Yisroel (Remnant of Israel) picks up where Josippon left off.
 It is a continuation of his Yiddish translation of Josippon with a general history of the Jews in the diaspora until 1740.
 Max Erik and Israel Zinberg considered it the foremost representative of its genre.
 It was cited by Abraham Trebitsch with his Qorot ha-'Ittim and Abraham Chaim Braatbard with his Ayn Naye Kornayk.
 Zinberg called it "the most important work of Old Yiddish historiographical literature".

+Heilprin

 The Lithuanian rabbi Jehiel ben Solomon Heilprin (1660-1746)'s Seder HaDoroth (1768) was another 18th century historical work which cited the earlier work by Gans, ibn Yahya and Zacuto as well as other medieval work such as the itinerary of Benjamin of Tudela.

+Krochmal

+Nachman Krochmal (1785–1840) was a major representative of the Galician haskalah, who presented a universal theory of "organismic-cyclical" Jewish history, and believed that Jews defied the laws of human history.